ctf/TEPID-Server/README.md

 1. Download the repo
 1. Open the project in your IDE (`import project > select folder`)
-1. Add your `priv.properties`.
-See the `priv.sample.properties` file for more info.
+1. Add your properties.
+See the tepid-commons repo for more info.
 1. Build the war file: `gradle war`.
 For IntelliJ, open `Gradle` on the right side, click the green gradle button, type `war`, and press enter.
 This builds the file holding all the Tepid data, which is used for deployment.

 That's it!

-For the most part, you won't need to build the war file.
+There's also a convenient GitlabCI pipeline set up to handle testing, staging, and building the WAR.
 Much of testing involves simply running the unit tests or making use of integration.
 Whenever a commit is pushed to a non test branch (starting with `test-` or `wip-`), the files will be rebuild and deployed at `http://testpid.science.mcgill.ca/`.
-There is a public endpoint located at `http://testpid.science.mcgill.ca:8080/tepid/about` to see the status of the deployment.
+There is a public endpoint located at `http://testpid.science.mcgill.ca:8443/tepid/about` to see the status of the deployment.

 ## Configuration